MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 # Text to Speech Reference Architecture

-In the case of players with reading disabilities, being able to hear text messages that were sent out using **text to speech** services may help bringing them into the conversation.
+Help bring everyone into the conversation by converting text messages to audio using **text to speech**.

 ## Architecture Diagram